Varanasi court to continue hearing Gyanvapi case, rejects mosque's plea against maintainability | Law-Order

 Varanasi court to continue hearing Gyanvapi case, rejects mosque's plea against maintainability

-The Varanasi district court on Monday rejected the plea questioning the maintainability of a petition seeking permission for daily worship of Hindu deities whose idols are located on an outer wall of the Gyanvapi mosque.District Judge A K Vishvesh ordered that it would continue to hear the petition seeking the right to worship in the temple.
+The Varanasi district court on Monday rejected the plea questioning the maintainability of a petition seeking permission for daily worship of Hindu deities whose idols are located on an outer wall of the Gyanvapi mosque.District Judge A K Vishvesh ordered that it would continue to hear the petition seeking the right to offer prayers there.

 - Country: